shellcromancer/audit-log-wall-of-shame/content/_index.md

 Here is an attempt to define an answer.

 ### What can be added to this list?
-Any vendor's or open source solution's audit logging can be added to the list maintained by this site.
+Any vendor can be added to the list if they charge a premium for audit log data.

-The purpose is to push those building solutions to think of the security engineering customer and give us the information to better protect the organization.
+The purpose is to push those building solutions to think of the security engineering customer and give us the information to better protect our organizations.

-A vendor may be a company where audit logs are only available to to high paying enterprise tiers (Zendesk), where the quality of the log itself only goes up if you pay the vendor (GitHub), or the logs are a separate package from even enterprise tiers (Salesforce).
+For example, added sources may only provide audit logs to high paying enterprise tiers (Zendesk), provide higher quality logs with increased pricing tiers (GitHub), or have audit logs that are a separate package from even enterprise tiers (Salesforce).

 ### Audit Log Quality Matrix Framework